brettbeeson/tmv/README.md

 These readings were done from the PiJuice (pj.status.GetIoCurrent) using the camera running at 30s intervals (3s fast, 300s slow).

 #### With PiCamera always constructed (old code)
--- inactive: 465mA (camera is still constructed)
+- inactive: 465mA (camera is still constructed)
--- fast: 1160 mA
+- fast speed photos: 1160 mA
--- med: 800 mA (solid reading)
+- medium: 800 mA (solid reading)
 ... and now with all TMV services off ...
--- Base level (idle): 220 mA
+- Base level (idle): 220 mA
--- just camera init in python: 720mA  (so camera on = consumption) -- just tmv+uploader, no camera: 305mA (tmv-interface @ 2% cpu)
+- just camera init in python: 720mA  (so camera on = consumption)
+- just tmv+uploader, no camera: 305mA (tmv-interface @ 2% cpu)
 *Summary: the camera should be destroyed / closed() when not in use*

 ### PiCamera constructed on demand and destoryed (new code)
--- med: 252 mA
+- medium speed: 252 mA
 *Summary: need about a 4000mAh to run for a 18h day*

 Inspired by [Claude's Pi-Timolo](https://github.com/pageauc/pi-timolo/).
 Thanks Claude!